The Freetrade SIPP

 How we collect personal information

-You, your financial adviser or your employer may give us information about you by completing application forms (paper versions or our online services) or by contacting us by phone, email or letter.
+You may give us information about yourself by completing application forms (paper versions or our online services) or by contacting us by phone, email or letter.

 The personal information we gather may include, but is not exclusive to: